proxystore/taps/docs/guides/apps.md

 mkdocs build --strict
 ```
 You will be able to inspect that your page is visible in the "Apps" section of the docs and is formatted correctly.

+!!! danger

+    If you plan to open a pull request to officially add your application to TaPS and the application is based on existing code, ensure you are following the license of the original work.
+    This may require including the original license in a couple places, such as in the code files or in the repository.

 ## Running the Application